aces/Loris-MRI/docs/02-Install.md

 #### 2.3.4 Verify Configuration module settings for Imaging Pipeline

 In the LORIS front-end, under the Admin menu, go to the `Config` module.
-Verify/set the following config settings (examples below illustrated for a project named `demo`):
+Verify/set the following config settings (examples are shown below for a project named `demo`):

 Under the `Imaging Pipeline` section:
  * `LORIS-MRI Data Directory` (typically `/data/$PROJECT/data/`)